Lightning-AI/pytorch-lightning/docs/source/advanced/mixed_precision.rst

 In most cases, mixed precision uses FP16.
 Supported torch operations are automatically run in FP16, saving memory and improving throughput on GPU and TPU accelerators.

-Since computation happens in FP16, there is a chance of numerical instability.
+Since computation happens in FP16, there is a chance of numerical instability during training.
 This is handled internally by a dynamic grad scaler which skips steps that are invalid, and adjusts the scaler to ensure subsequent steps fall within a finite range.
 For more information `see the autocast docs <https://pytorch.org/docs/stable/amp.html#gradient-scaling>`__.

 .. note::